Share your model changes in Tekla Model Sharing

 If you delete objects and share the deletion to the sharing service, the deletion is shared with other users, and the deleted objects cannot be recovered.

 Note that if several users modify the same objects at the same time, the model will contain the changes by the user who first wrote out the changes.

 - On the File menu, click Sharing > Read in , or click on the Quick Access Toolbar.

-The Read in button shows the number of packets that are available to be read in.
+The Read in icon shows the number of packets that are available to be read in.

-If one of the users who shares the model has selected the Show available updates when reading in option in the Sharing settings dialog box, the Available updates list opens after you have clicked the Read in button.
+If one of the users who shares the model has selected the Show available updates when reading in the changes option in the Sharing settings dialog box, the Available updates list opens after you have clicked the Read in icon.

 The dialog box lists all the available packets.
 You can read in the changes packet-by-packet, if you want to check the model changes in phases.
 If you want to receive all the updates at once, you can select the latest packet and all the previous packets are read in as well.